 The distillery started slowly with only a handful of products, but soon began to grow thanks to help from friends, family and volunteers.
 With Quint’s stepson and head distiller, Lars Forde at the helm of the still and wife/co-owner, Catherine Quint, running the distillery art gallery, Yahara Bay became more than just a family-run Madison business.
 In 10 short years, Yahara Bay has gone from producing 3 products to over 40.
 They distribute to 20 different states, have one of the largest import bottling businesses in the Midwest, and expanded into a new 20,000 square foot facility complete with an event space, tasting room, art gallery, and retail space.

 Although YB spirits can be found in places like the Miami and the Las Vegas, the company hasn't forgotten its local roots.
 Madison will always be YB’s home.
 YB spirits are still crafted one batch at a time, using local ingredients.
 Labels are often hand applied and some are even signed by our head distiller.

-Yahara Bay’s growth can be attributed to the hard work of the team and a few simple concepts: never compromise quality or integrity, have a consistently strong commitment to the community, and most importantly work together as a family (3 Generations Strong!).
+Yahara Bay’s growth can be attributed to the dedication of the team and a few simple concepts: never compromise quality or integrity, have a consistently strong commitment to the community, and most importantly work together as a family.